GuillaumeSeren/dwm-bash-toolbar/README.md

 Simple bash toolbar for DWM

 ## Why ?
-Getting a light toolbar for DWM
+Getting a light & simple toolbar for DWM, try to avoid as much dependencies as possible.

 ## Features
 Here the main features of the script: